 - Increased independence, or desire for it

 In addition, many youth have easy access to alcohol.
-A recent study showed that 93.4 percent of adolescents ages 12–14 who drank alcohol in the past month got it for free.
-In many cases, adolescents have access to alcohol through family members, or find it at home.6
+A 2013 study showed that 93.7 percent of adolescents ages 12–14 who drank alcohol got it for free the last time they drank.7 In many cases, adolescents have access to alcohol through family members, or find it at home.

 Preventing Underage Drinking